Thyssen seeks binding bids for U.S., Brazil plants

 Two people close to the process told Reuters last week that second-round offers were due last week and the field of bidders for the mills was down to around half a dozen.

-They said at the time that U.S. Steel and rival Nucor were still in the running, as were Japanese groups JFE Steel Corp and Nippon Steel, and Brazil's CSN .
+They said at the time that U.S. Steel (X.N) and rival Nucor (NUE.N) were still in the running, as were Japanese groups JFE Steel Corp (5411.T) and Nippon Steel (5401.T), and Brazil's CSN SCNA3.SA.
 Final bids were due next month, the sources said.

-South Korea's POSCO, China's Baosteel and Brazilian iron ore miner Vale, which owns just over a quarter of ThyssenKrupp's Brazilian plant, are not bidding.
-It was not clear whether ArcelorMittal, the world's biggest steelmaker, was still in the running.
+South Korea's POSCO (005490.KS), China's Baosteel (600019.SS) and Brazilian iron ore miner Vale (VALE5.SA), which owns just over a quarter of ThyssenKrupp's Brazilian plant, are not bidding.
+It was not clear whether ArcelorMittal (ISPA.AS), the world's biggest steelmaker, was still in the running.

 ThyssenKrupp Chief Executive Heinrich Hiesinger has said he would want to sell the mills separately for at least their combined book value of 7 billion euros ($9 billion), a target that analysts have viewed with scepticism.